 Cruise ship injuries can occur in serious accidents like onboard fires or marine accidents, but the vast majority of injuries on cruise ships involve much less catastrophic injuries.
 In fact, many cruise ship injuries are similar to other injuries you would receive on land.
 If you were injured in an accident on a cruise ship, talk to Miami cruise ship injury lawyer Prosper Shaked today.
-Call The Law Offices of Prosper Shaked today to schedule a free consultation on how to sue for a cruise ship injury in Miami.
+Call Prosper Shaked Accident Injury Attorneys PA today to schedule a free consultation on how to sue for a cruise ship injury in Miami.
 Otherwise, read on to learn about some of the most common injuries on cruise ships.

 Common Cruise Ship Accidents in Florida